Fairfax Offers to Take Agritech Firm Farmers Edge Private at 99% Below IPO Price

 Fairfax, a Toronto-based investment and insurance company, already owns 61.4% of Farmers Edge.
 Fairfax has been helping to keep the company afloat by extending a credit line.

 Takeover discussions are at a preliminary stage and no decision has been made on a potential transaction, Farmers Edge said in a statement Thursday night.
-The thinly traded shares closed Thursday at 10 Canadian cents.
+The thinly traded shares rose as high as 24 Canadian cents Friday on the Toronto Stock Exchange, more than double Thursday’s closing price.

 It’s the second time this week a Canadian technology company that went public in 2021 attracted a takeover bid far below its IPO price.
 Q4 Inc. agreed to a C$6.05-per-share cash takeover from Sumeru Equity Partners.
 It went public at C$12.